Hong Kong Exchange Fund posts H1 investment loss of HK$144.2 bln

-HONG KONG, July 29 (Reuters) - Hong Kong's Exchange Fund, which is used to back the Hong Kong dollar, posted an investment loss of HK$144.2 billion ($18.37 billion) in the first six months of 2022, the Hong Kong Monetary Authority (HKMA) said on Friday.
+HONG KONG, July 29 (Reuters) - Hong Kong's Exchange Fund, which is used to back the Hong Kong dollar, posted an investment loss of HK$144.2 billion ($18.37 billion) in the first six months of 2022 as the investment environment deteriorated, the Hong Kong Monetary Authority (HKMA) said on Friday.

-Its second-quarter loss amounted to HK$95.4 billion after a loss of HK$48.8 billion in the January-March quarter, HKMA said.
+The fund's second-quarter loss amounted to HK$95.4 billion after a loss of HK$48.8 billion in the January-March quarter, the authority said.

+"Looking ahead into the second half of 2022, challenging global investment conditions will continue to linger, such as further tightening of monetary policies by central banks amid persistently high inflation, further deterioration of geopolitical risks, and intensifying risk of recession in major economies," said HKMA chief executive Eddie Yue.

+"This may lead to higher volatility in asset markets," Yue said, adding that the investment environment would be tough for the rest of the year.

-The HKMA is the key manager of the Exchange Fund, which is under the control of the financial secretary and invests in equities, bonds, foreign exchange and other securities and assets.
+The HKMA is the main manager of the Exchange Fund, which is under the control of the financial secretary and invests in equities, bonds, foreign exchange and other securities and assets.

 ($1 = 7.8499 Hong Kong dollars)